NewDawn0/ND-ZSH/README.md

 # ND-ZSH

+NOTE: I use nix now.
+This repo is no longer in use

 My Z-Shell configuration using Nix flakes.
 It is designed to get a quick usable shell up and running in minimal environments.